proofit404/stories/docs/composition.rst

 .. note::

-    `Failure protocol`_ of the story composition is composition itself.
+    `Failure protocol`_ of the story composition is `composition itself`_.
 It will use all reasons for all protocols of all stories used in the composition.

 Class methods
 =============